renovatebot/renovate/lib/modules/manager/git-submodules/readme.md

 }
 ```

-### Updating to tag values
+### Updating to Specific Tag Values

-If you want to update your git submodules to a specific tag, you can set the current tag as `branch` in the `.gitmodules`-files and Renovate will update this version to the latest git tag.
+If you want to update your Git submodules to a specific tag, you can set the desired tag as the `branch` in your `.gitmodules` file.
+Renovate will then automatically update this version to the latest Git tag.

 ```ini
 [submodule "renovate"]